trufflesuite/webinar-episode-01/steps.md

 :tada: SimpleStorage has:

   - [x] a state, `storedData`.
 This is the location to store an integer value
-  - [x] its `storedData` value at deployment be zero
+  - [x] its `storedData` value at deployment be 12
   - [x] a function `getStoredData`, to retrieve the current `storedData` value.
   - [ ] a function `setStoredData`, to set the `storedData` value.

-> :question:Something to ponder for later: we didn't initialize the state, yet its initial
-> value is zero.
-Why do you think that is?
-If you can't figure out yourself, read this [section](https://solidity.readthedocs.io/en/v0.7.0/control-structures.html#scoping-and-declarations) from the Solidity documentation.
+> :information_desk_person: Please note, we have declared and initialized the storedData variable, but solidity has rules for default values for unintialized variables.
+See [section](https://solidity.readthedocs.io/en/v0.7.0/control-structures.html#scoping-and-declarations) from the Solidity documentation.

 ### define setStoredData behavior